As the most popular web platform, WordPress is already powering up over one-third of the entire website.

 So, a localhost site actually supports you to prepare for your next final move.
 Technology is going ahead

-How to Install WordPress on Localhost (5 Easy Steps)
+How to Install WordPress on Localhost with XAMPP (5 Easy Steps)

 And there is a number of popular solution out there to set up your WordPress on Localhost.
 To make your job easy, we are mentioning four of the most popular localhost service providers.